hippiehunter/dblbook/src/common/control_flow.md

 The **GOTO** statement (`GOTO label` or `GOTO(label[, ...]), selector`) redirects execution control to a specific label.
 You can specify a single label directly or use a list of labels with a selector.
 The selector is an expression that selects an element from the list of labels (1 for the first label, 2 for the second, and so on).
 If the value of the selector is less than 1 or more than the number of labels, execution continues with the statement following the GOTO.
 You may see the computed GOTO form in your codebase, but it's best to use one of the more structured control flow options such as USING. `**Example of the version with the selector?
 Or do we not want to supply an example for GOTO since no one should use it?`

 The **EXITLOOP** statement is used to break out of a loop prematurely.
-When EXITLOOP is executed, it terminates the current loop (DO-FOREVER, FOR, REPEAT, WHILE, etc.), and control is transferred to the statement immediately after the loop. `**example?`
+When EXITLOOP is executed, it terminates the current loop (DO FOREVER, FOR, REPEAT, WHILE, etc.), and control is transferred to the statement immediately after the loop. `**example?`

 Use **NEXTLOOP** when you want to terminate the current iteration of a loop, but not all remaining iterations.
 After executing NEXTLOOP, control goes to the next iteration of the current loop (DO, FOR, REPEAT, WHILE, etc.). `**example?`